linuxserver/docker-krita/README.md

 ## Versions

 * **12.07.25:** - Rebase to Selkies and Debian, use AppImage, HTTPS IS NOW REQUIRED.
+Remove arm64 support.
 * **06.12.24:** - Rebase to Alpine 3.21.
 * **23.05.24:** - Rebase to Alpine 3.20.
 * **10.02.24:** - Rebase to Alpine 3.19, update Readme with new env vars, and ingest proper PWA icon.